 However, the virus still works on recent versions of Windows operating systems if a user opens a file unintentionally, especially when the ‘show file extension’ option is deactivated.

-Protection: The virus can be easily detected because of the presence of additional .com file.
-Install reliable antivirus software and avoid downloading attachments of unsolicited emails.
+Protection: The virus can be easily detected because of the presence of an additional .com file.
+Install reliable antivirus software and avoid downloading attachments of unsolicited emails.10.
+Multipartite Virus

 Can affect: Files and boot sector